EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 # Acknowledgments #

-The authors want to thank Ilari Liusvaara, Jim Schaad, and Ludwig Seitz for reviewing previous versions of the draft.
+The authors want to thank Jim Schaad, Ilari Liusvaara and Ludwig Seitz for reviewing previous versions of the draft.

 TODO: This section should be after Appendixes and before Author's address according to RFC7322.